 Speed workouts vary from week to week but each week include one of intervals, tempo runs or hills, all part of distance runners’ “periodic” training.
 If you are able to run at least 6 to 8 km, you are ready to increase your endurance, power and speed with XSNRG.

 The club welcomes and encourages runners of all levels and abilities to come out and run.
 We meet at one location in mid Toronto every Tuesday evening at 6:30 pm sharp and jog to our workout location.
-Workouts are organized and led by club coaches and consist of stretches, warm-ups and cool downs before and after every workout.
+Workouts are organized and led by club leaders and consist of stretches, warm-ups and cool downs before and after every workout.

 XSNRG was established in the late 1980s in Toronto by runners and triathletes and continues to attract both for motivating speed workouts.
 Past members have included Lisa Bentley (11x Ironman champion), Lori Bowden (5x Ironman champion), both in their early years of running, and Darryl Fox (brother of Terry Fox and National Director of the Terry Fox Research Institute).